dangerpotter/open-webui/README.md

 - 🌟 **Continuous Updates**: We are committed to improving Falcor with regular updates, fixes, and new features.

-Want to learn more about Falcor's features?
-Check out our [Falcor documentation](https://docs.Falcor.com/features) for a comprehensive overview!

-## 🔗 Also Check Out Falcor Community!

-Don't forget to explore our sibling project, [Falcor Community](https://Falcor.com/), where you can discover, download, and explore customized Modelfiles.
-Falcor Community offers a wide range of exciting possibilities for enhancing your chat interactions with Falcor! 🚀

 ## How to Install 🚀

 ### Quick Start with Docker 🐳

 > [!NOTE]
 > Please note that for certain Docker environments, additional configurations might be needed.
-If you encounter any connection issues, our detailed guide on [Falcor Documentation](https://docs.Falcor.com/) is ready to assist you.

 > [!WARNING]
 > When using Docker to install Falcor, make sure to include the `-v Falcor:/app/backend/data` in your Docker command.
 This step is crucial as it ensures your database is properly mounted and prevents any loss of data.